Jeshma2005/HealthAssis/README.md

 1. Open the application in your browser.
 2. Upload medical images or input symptoms.
-3. Let MediAI analyze and provide insights.
+3. Let HealthAssis analyze and provide insights.
 4. View and download reports.

 ## Technologies Used